Grants & Awards

 The Society supports high-quality research and publication relating to Scotland’s past by making several grants and awards each year.

-Our grants are available to anyone wishing to undertake high-quality research relating to Scotland’s past.
-Funding is available for excavation (except rescue archaeological fieldwork), for post-excavation and scientific analysis and to enable experts to visit other museums, collections, or archives at home or abroad to carry out research.
+Society Research Grants are available to anyone wishing to undertake high-quality research relating to Scotland’s past, with previous examples listed on our Society-funded Research webpage.
+Funding is available for excavation (except rescue archaeological fieldwork), for post-excavation and scientific analysis, and to enable experts to visit other museums, collections, or archives at home or abroad to carry out research.
 Applications for direct publication costs or outreach activity will also be considered where this is congruent with the Society’s Vision and Mission Statement.

 Support Our Work